Pray Without Ceasing...

 • for those friends and members of BPC, and in our community who are struggling with physical and mental health challenges.
 May they and their loved ones feel comforted and supported.

-• as our planet warms and issues of climate change continually confront us, give us courage, hope, imagination, motivation and insight.
+• as losses from climate change accelerate all over the world.
+Give us courage, hope, imagination, motivation and insight to address climate warming.
 We pray for those who are most affected.
 Give us urgency and international unity of purpose and will in combating and mitigating climate trends.
 Help us love and protect our Creator's world.

-• for our partners and friends in CEDEPCA in Guatemala, and for our co-workers, Betsey and Eric Moe and their family.
+• for our partners and friends in CEDEPCA in Guatemala.

 • for our friends in Mulanje, Malawi, working to meet ongoing health, educational and food-producing needs.

-• Jeananne and Allen Bame, Steve and Marcia Andrews, Sandy Parson, Mary Jane and Bill Henika, Stan and Janne Mathes, Renee Lahn, Nancy Alexander, Wilmoth O’Dell, Bill Foy, and Lynn Logan Hull and her family.
+• for the Henika family, Randy and Sherry Ingham, the Peeples family, Jeananne and Allen Bame, Steve and Marcia Andrews, Stan and Janne Mathes, Renee Lahn, Nancy Alexander, and Wilmoth O’Dell.

 • for those in the military: Luke Phillips, Eden Elizabeth Lawson, and Joel Hunter.